sidatasciencelab/UCSB_SI_scholars_STRI/README.md

 ------------
 ## Leveraging published datasets to examine the impacts of coffee cultivation practices on birds

-One of the first objectives for our students will be to combine field data collected by Dr. Bennett and her colleagues with published global data sets of avian biodiversity.
+One of the first objectives for our students will be to combine field data collected by Dr. Ruth Bennett and her colleagues with published global data sets of avian biodiversity.
 Students will learn first hand how field data can be combined with published work to examine specific questions (in the case tropical agro-forestry practices and their impacts) that were originally outside the purview of the published work.
 Students will gain skills in identifying and downloading published datasets from online repositories, combining those data with data collected from the field, and using this combination to assess the impacts of coffee cultivation practices on the biodiversity of birds in coffee plantations.
 Students will have censuses of bird species in forest, sun coffee, and shade coffee field sites.
 These species lists will be used to measure and compare biodiversity at the field sites using the following datasets:

 #### Functional Diversity of Birds
 1. The first dataset represents trait data for global bird species (both morphological measurements and functional traits).
 This work combines measurements of museum specimens and field caught individuals of all bird species of the world with known information about their ecological traits: